LGBTQIA+ & Racial Justice

 As a Black, queer, gender non-conforming immigrant raised in Jamaica, Earl uses teachings from their grandmother to guide their values as a lifelong learner and advocate.
 They are committed to using their voice to highlight and elevate the voices of people from minoritized communities in the United States and globally to create real-world solutions.

 For eight years, Earl served in multiple roles in student affairs, developing expertise in creating high-impact programs in student engagement, residence life, and multicultural student services.
 As the Director of Student Engagement at Thunderbird School of Global Management at Arizona State University*, they developed data-driven strategies that supported student success, nurtured students’ leadership abilities, and advocated for student-led initiatives.
-Currently at the University of Arizona*, Earl is the first Director of Training Initiatives through the Office of Diversity and Inclusion, where they continue to advance Cultural Intelligence and foster communities for diverse college students from over 52 nations.
+At University of Arizona*, Earl was the first Director of Training Initiatives through the Office of Diversity and Inclusion, where they advanced Cultural Intelligence and foster communities for diverse college students from over 52 nations.
+Currently, Earl serves as the Chief DEIB Officer and Clinical Assistant Professor at ASU's Edson College of Nursing*.

 Earl believes we must serve, not just enroll, students from diverse backgrounds in higher education; they apply this same vision to CITC in serving our clients.